pyrroman/AutoLog/README.md

 * The server can generate HTML-files for every logged client

 ## Bugs:
-* Under WINE the headline of the log is missing
 * Doesn't delete the temporary file on program-exit

+## Todo:
+* Let the Keylogger do a cleanup of the temporary file at program-exit

 ## Tested under:
 * Windows 7